mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 The balance of my freelance account allowed me to clearly see if I actually needed to be working.
 I decided that 3 months of padding is sufficient security, and I promised myself that once I complete any job that lands me at a balance over that amount, I'll take off until I hit that threshold again.

 Next, I had to use my free time wisely.
 And just as importantly, how not to use it.
 A couple years ago I started a permanent information diet; quitting Google Reader alone I gained hours every week, plus [a noticeable ability to concentrate again](http://www.amazon.com/The-Shallows-Internet-Doing-Brains/dp/0393072223).
 At first going to Reader/Twitter/Facebook/Tumblr were such mindless distractions for me that I had to block my access to them or I'd end up on them without realizing it, but after a few months those habits faded.
 I also found the same thing with TV shows, and made sure to be conscious of when a show felt like a chore to catch up on and stop watching it.
-Simiarly with video games, when a game felt grindy, I'd uninstall it.
+Similarly with video games, when a game felt grindy, I'd uninstall it.
 Now I just watch about 2 shows a week, and ended up completely uninstalling Steam and my Windows partition as I was never using them.

-Additionally, I made a list of everything I wanted to do, including recurring and one-time events.
+Additionally, I made a list of everything I wanted to accomplish, including recurring and one-time events.
 The previously mentioned activities such as cooking, climbing, yoga, reading, and Zen filled in most of the time nicely so there was little opportunity for boredom, but